-You may have noticed that we have updated how treats and beverages are counted in the portion-control containers that are used in Portion Fix, 21 Day Fix, CORE DE FORCE, and other Beachbody programs.
+You may have noticed that we updated how treats and beverages are counted in the portion-control containers that are used in Portion Fix, 21 Day Fix, CORE DE FORCE, and other Beachbody programs.
 Here’s a brief dive into how the new system works.

 If you have any additional questions regarding the change, don’t hesitate to reach out to our friendly expert advice staff at BeachbodyExpertAdvice.com.